kschuler/ling172/index.md

 ## Policies

-- **Attendance**: There is no formal attendance policy, but attendance is highly correlated with class performance.
+- **Attendance**: There is no formal attendance policy, but keeping up with the material is highly correlated with class performance.
+Make plans to attend in person or watch the lectures online (alone or with a small group).
+- **Exam deadlines**: Exams are due on Friday at midnight of the week they are [scheduled](#schedule).
+Exams have. a 3-day grace period, which means they will be accepted without penalty through Monday at midnight.
 - **Rescheduling or make-up exams**: Because we drop your lowest exam, we do not offer retakes or make-up exams.
 But please contact us if something extreme happens - a family or medical emergency, for example - and we can discuss some options.
-Note that we do not consider multiple exams on the same day an extreme happening.
-- **Late assignments**: Late data journals will be accepted without penalty through the end of the semester.
+- **Late assignments**: Late data journals will be accepted without penalty through the last day of class (Dec 10th).
 - **Re-grade requests**: If you notice a grading error, we'd be happy to look at your exam again.
 To request a re-grade, please fill out the re-grade request form via canvas *within one week of receiving your graded exam or assignment*.
 This class is really big, so we need a way to formally keep track of these things.
 If you ask about grading in person or via email, you'll be directed to make a formal request via the regrade request form.
 - **Accommodations**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
 Please notify your lab section TA as soon as possible to make these arrangements.
 - **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
 It is your responsibility to be familiar with these policies.